Reading and Writing to Excel 2007 or Excel 2010 from C# - Part II: Basics

 Package xlsxPackage = Package.Open(fileName, FileMode.Open, FileAccess.ReadWrite);

-Note: It is at this point that the file is opened, this is important since Excel will LOCK an open file.
-This is an important issue to be aware of because when you open a file that is locked a lovely exception is thrown.
-To correct that you must make sure to call the close method on the package, for example:
+Note: This is where the file is opened—important because Excel locks an open file.
+If you try to open a locked file, a lovely exception is thrown.
+Always call the Close method on the package, for example:

 xlsxPackage.Close();

-When you open the XLSX file manually, the first file you’ll see is the [Content_Types].xml file which is a manifest of all the files in the ZIP archive.
-What is nice with using Packaging is that you can call the GetParts method to get a collection of Parts, which are actually just the files within the XLSX file.
+When you open the XLSX file manually, the first file you’ll see is [Content_Types].xml, a manifest of all the files in the ZIP archive.
+Using Packaging, you can call the GetParts method to get a collection of Parts—essentially the files within the XLSX file.

 The contents of the XLSX if renamed to a ZIP file and opened.